 For businesses that accept credit cards, processing fees are a constant pain.
 Varying pricing models, vague regulations and new technology often create unwanted expenses.
 In fact, 55 percent of America's 27 million small businesses do not accept credit cards.
 But with credit and debit cards being nearly as common as cash, merchants are starting to pay attention to accepting credit card transactions.
 Surcharging offers businesses a means of defraying costs associated with credit card acceptance by recovering the higher costs from the customer.

+What is the Interchange Fee?
 An interchange fee is a varied cost that is tied to each credit card transaction.
 To the consumer, this charge is usually invisible (unless the fee is surcharged).
 Usually for sales/services transactions it is a fee that a merchant's bank (the "acquiring bank") pays a customer's bank (the "issuing bank"); and for cash transactions the interchange fee is paid from the issuer to acquirer, often called reverse interchange.
 To the merchant, this is a constant thorn in the side of their ROI.
 Merchants are constantly seeking the lowest interchange fee.
 At the same time, the technology associated with interchange has transformed rapidly over the years.
 Merchants should be aware of this change and how it affects the interchange fee… Currently, an interchange fee includes an upfront charge ranging from $0.30 to a few dollars and then a percentage of the transaction, often between 2% and 4%.
 The vast majority of this money goes to the bank where your account is held or the credit card issuer.
 The remaining 10% to 20% of the fee goes to the credit card company with the logo on the card.
 Currently about $40+ billion per year is spent on interchange fees by merchants and consumers in this transaction.
 It facilitates over $2 trillion in annual spending.

 Insurance providers, carriers, MGAs, brokers and agents all need software to make the process of buying and selling insurance an easier process for all parties involved.
 In recent years, automation within the insurance industry has expanded to include digital options for the way the modern insurance consumer lives his life today.
 The most helpful software products for insurance professionals are ones that are rated highly in the areas of customer service, ease of use, value for money and features and functionality.
 Here are some of the latest innovative software products revolutionizing the insurance industry.